Education Frequently Asked Questions

 |Evaluation||Of you: this is up to your course professor but is typically a combination of tests, assignments, projects, and exam(s).
 Find out early in the course what his/her plan is.

 Of your professor: toward the end of each course, we’ll ask for a student volunteer to hand out evaluation forms.
 The volunteer will ask you to fill them out in class; he/she (not your professor) will collect them, and mail them directly to UNENE.
-Your professor does not see the raw forms but Lori prepares a summary (no names or identifying material) which we send to your professor and to the Programme Director and post on the (restricted) area of the UNENE web.
+Your professor does not see the raw forms but the UNENE Administrator prepares a summary (no names or identifying material) which we send to your professor and to the Programme Director and post on the (restricted) area of the UNENE web.
 This feedback is valuable to us and to your professor.
 Please fill in the forms when asked.